A New Generation Of Therapists Is Fighting Asian-American Mental Health Stigma

 “When I see them, a lot of these patients come to me in severe conditions compared to patients of other ethnicities,” Liu said.
 “By the time they go to the doctor or psychiatrist, they are already in bad condition.
 It’s very hard for them to recover.”

-Marie Eriel Hobro, 21, felt constantly paranoid throughout high school, fearing that people were trying to kill her.
+Marie Eriel Hobro, 21, felt constantly paranoid throughout most of her life.
 But it wasn’t until college that she was diagnosed with depression and obsessive-compulsive disorder.
 Although she tried therapy a few times, she would “run away” from it, she said.

 A turning point came when her uncle died by suicide, and Hobro realized she needed to get help.
 Now, she’s been on medication and therapy for almost a year.

 Although Hobro’s family supports her decisions, her parents are still unwilling to talk about the family’s history of mental illness.
 After her uncle’s suicide, Hobro’s dad denied that he had killed himself.
-Her grandmother would often say that anxiety and depression is “just in the mind,” she said.
+Her parents would often say that anxiety and depression is “just in the mind,” she said.
 And initially, Hobro had resisted seeking help herself, because she felt too prideful.

 “As a Filipina woman, it’s very hard for people in my culture to talk about mental illness,” Hobro said.
 “Now they’re opening up to it, and they’re happy that I’m getting ahold of myself.
 My family has always been like, ‘You’re just sad.’
 It took them a long time to understand.”